marcovietovega/portfolio/about.md

     <div class="about-content">
       <div class="about-text">
         <h2 class="section-title">My Story</h2>
-        <p>I'm a data science master’s student with a strong interest in working with data and building practical solutions.
-I enjoy working on projects that involve exploring data, building models, and creating visualizations that clearly explain what I find.</p>
+        <p>I am a data science master’s student with a background in software development and several years of experience in corporate environments.
+I enjoy exploring data, building models, and creating visualisations that explain insights clearly.
+My professional experience taught me how to design scalable solutions, collaborate with teams, and deliver tools that support real decision-making.
+Now my goal is to apply those skills to data science, focusing on statistics, machine learning, and visualisation to build solutions that are practical and valuable.</p>
         <p>I became interested in data science because I was curious about how data was being used in different areas, from business to health, to solve real problems and improve decision-making.
 That curiosity grew into a deeper interest in how data can be used to build tools and applications that make a difference in people’s lives.</p>
         <p>During my studies, I’ve worked on projects involving statistics, machine learning, and visualization.
 I focus on how these techniques can be applied to create solutions that are useful, easy to understand, and relevant to real-world needs.</p>
         <p>I'm always looking for opportunities to learn more, grow my skills, and build things that are both meaningful and valuable.</p>